DevOps-Summer21-Customers-Squads/customers/README.md

 # DevOps-Summer21-Customers-Squads/customers

 ## Introduction
-This repository is a project of NYU course **CSCI-GA.2820: DevOps and Agile Methodologies** taught by John Rofrano, Adjunct Instructor, NYU Curant Institute, Graduate Division, Computer Science, in **Summer 2021** semester.
+This repository is a project of NYU course **CSCI-GA.2820: DevOps and Agile Methodologies** taught by John Rofrano, Adjunct Instructor, NYU Courant Institute, Graduate Division, Computer Science, in **Summer 2021** semester.

 This project is the back-end for an eCommerce website as a RESTful microservice for the registered customers.
 This microservice supports the complete Create, Read, Update, & Delete (CRUD) lifecycle calls plus List, Query, Activate, and Deactivate.